GeminiW/challenge3/README.markdown

 This is a web application developed for Energy Data Simulation Challenge3.

+* Ruby version: 2.1.2p95     Rails version: 4.1.4

 * It is already deployed at Heroku.
 [Click me](http://challenge3.herokuapp.com/) to check.

+* You need to log in to modify the data.

 * Default Administrator Account: